shirleymramirez/interview-framework/README.md

-# Framtest Interview Test
+# Interview Test

 This interview framework includes a Docker containerized PHP & MySQL application called Example.
 You may need to install Docker, WSL2 or git-bash (Windows) to run the example.

 1. Clone/fork this repo and into  a new repo of your own with the contents.
 2. Run the instructions in the Setup section to build the framework.
-3. Complete the user stories below using PHP and MySQL in the development process.
+3. Complete the user stories below using this provided framework.
 4. Check your work into **YOUR** github repo area and email us a pointer to your project repo with the subject **"Frametest Interview Repo"**.